 2.0 Winning The “War Against Poverty”: Industry-Based Poverty Alleviation

 2.1 Industry-Based Poverty Alleviation Through Labor-Intensive Manufacturing

 In line of Xi Jinping’s goal to eradicate poverty and establish a moderately prosperous society (MPS) in the entire nation by 2020, poverty alleviation has become an urgent goal in Xinjiang.
 According to government documents, the region’s “war on poverty” (literally: “fight for poverty-alleviation”, tuofu gongjian 脱贫攻坚) in 2019 has reached a crucial phase.
 The urgent aim is to achieve the complete eradication of poverty in time for the 70th anniversary of the founding of the People’s Republic of China.
 In all this, the central government is putting special attention to winning the war against poverty in southern Xinjiang.
 Another report states that poverty alleviation is commensurate with a “military command”, and that “the southern four regions and prefectures are the main battle field” in the war against poverty.
-In this relentless “battle”, every administrative level is to put pressure on each successive lower level in order to “implement the poverty alleviation responsibility with full pressure”.
+In this relentless “battle”, every administrative level is to put pressure on each successive lower level in order to “consolidate poverty alleviation responsibilities and increase the effectiveness of accountability.”